 Political science is the systematic study of politics.
 Political scientists consider not only the structure and operations of government, but also public opinion, political parties and elections, and the way in which they interact with governments and shape the polices they make.

 Political science at Memorial

 Memorial's Department of Political Science has research strengths in public policy, European and international politics, as well as elections, campaigns and voting, particularly in Canada.
-Students who work towards a BA honours or major have the option of concentrating in Canadian government or in global studies.
-They can also gain job experience in a work internship, pursue a co-op degree, or spend a semester in Europe.
+Students who work towards a B.A. honours or major have the option of concentrating in Canadian government or in global studies.
+You can also gain job experience in a work internship, pursue a co-op degree, or spend a semester in Europe.

 The Department of Political Science offers a co-operative education option available to political science majors.
 Admission to the co-op option is competitive for a limited number of places.

 You may apply for admission into the Faculty of Humanities and Social Sciences by indicating bachelor of arts as your program choice on the undergraduate application for admission.
 Direct entry into the faculty is subject to your meeting the general admission requirements for Memorial University.

 You may choose political science as your major at the time of application or you can explore your options and declare a major in a later semester by emailing email@example.com to make your choice official.

 Sample first year

 Wondering what courses you would take in your first year?
 Check out a sample program of suggested courses for political science students.